About Royal Fireworks Press

 We don’t always get it right, just as you don’t always get it right.
 We all learn as we go.
 We do the best we can today, and we try to do better tomorrow.
 We have learned to listen to you and to pay attention to what you tell us.
 We have found that some of our materials are less than what you need, and during the past few years we have sent many of our books to be recycled as we produce better editions.
 We will continue to do that.
 We will make our books more attractive, more approachable, and more appealing whenever we see the possibility for improvement.
 We will remain committed to you and your success with your children.
 We welcome your input, criticisms, and suggestions, and we hope that you will continue to be a partner to us in producing better materials for you and your children.
 We hope that we can be a worthy partner to you in your endeavor to give your children the very best you can offer them.
 We want that very best to have a red truck on it that says Royal Fireworks Press.

-For more than thirty-five years, our goal has been to enable teachers, administrators, and parents to enrich the experience and life opportunities of gifted children.
+For more than thirty-five years, our goal has been to enable teachers, administrators, and parents to enrich the experiences and life opportunities of gifted children.
 During this time, other companies publishing in gifted education have come and gone.
 All have experienced the fundamental truth of the marketplace: there are not enough gifted children to make publishing for them economically attractive to those who measure their achievement by dollars sold, units shipped, and profits reported to shareholders.
 The major publishing conglomerates now measure their income in tens of billions, and yet great income does not translate into even small measures of concern.
 Mostly, these companies do not publish books specifically for gifted children.

 There is not enough public money to go around, and the gifted frequently do not get their fair share.
 The programs are sparsely funded when they exist at all, and many parents cannot afford to supplement.
 We have always realized that all too often the needs of the gifted have to be met both in the regular classroom and at home, and we have published books and curricula at affordable prices that make this possible.